-An InfinityDB Encrypted Java NoSQL Database is 100% encrypted and 100% authenticated 100% of the time, with hashing, password changing and signing with multiple certificates.
+An InfinityDB Encrypted Java NoSQL Database is 100% encrypted and 100% authenticated 100% of the time, with hashing, password changing and signing with multiple certificates, while retaining up to 10x compression.
 It it is otherwise identical to the InfinityDB Embedded Database.

 Transparent Data Encryption for Data at Rest